This post may contain affiliate links. You can view our affiliate disclosure here.

 The ratings have been quite good overall, with more positivity from critics than consumers.

-The driver has an average rating of 4.7/5 (89% recommended) on the CGPO website with hundreds of reviews, 4.6/5 on Global Golf, and 4.2/5 on Amazon.
+The driver has an average rating of 4.7/5 (89% recommended) on the CGPO website with hundreds of reviews and a 4.6/5 on Global Golf.
 At the same time, most critics have given the driver a 5-star rating.

 The slight discrepancy is probably because, as a players driver, the Rogue Sub Zero is suitable for a smaller subset of golfers; players who aren’t a good fit for the driver often give it a low rating even if it has little to nothing to do with the quality of the driver itself.